venkatasykam/DevOpsWebApp/README.md

 * This is very simple and basic Java maven web project **DevOpsWebApp**.
 * Web app is going to save the registered user details in the backend database **mySql**.
-* Web application will be deployed into EC2 instance.
+* Web application will be deployed into public EC2 instance.
-* DB(MySQL) will be installed into another EC2 instance.
+* DB(MySQL) will be installed into private EC2 instance.
 * Accessing the web app in any browser.
 * Signup.
 * Signup details will be saved into the backend database table.

+### Step-1: Create VPC with 1 public & 1 private subnet.

-### Step-1: Create an Ubuntu EC2 instance for mySQL.
+### Step-2: Create an Ubuntu EC2 instance for mySQL.

    * Server installation, refer https://support.rackspace.com/how-to/installing-mysql-server-on-ubuntu/